Friday, 24 February 2023

 Dr Gibson is a Scot, and a clever man, whose practice ranges from Lord and Lady Cumnor, the aristocratic landlords of the area, down to the poor of the countryside.
 He is interested in science and is friendly with Lord Hollingford, Lord Cumnor's son, who is also fond of studying scientific questions...

-He meets Hyacinth Kirkpatrick who has a small school, on the Cumnor estate.
+He meets Hyacinth Kirkpatrick, who has a small school, on the Cumnor estate.
 She is a widow, who used to be a governess to the Cumnor girls, and then left to get married.
-She is not well off, but is a lady and suitable to marry a man of the professional classes.
+She is not well off, but is a lady.
+She seems quite suitable to marry a man of the professional classes.
 She has a daughter, Cynthia, who is at school in France, learning to be a governess.

-Hyacinth is a silly selfish woman who does not care much for her only child and is eager to remarry and not to have to work.
-Dr Gibson does not see her faults at first, and is willing to have Cynthia in his home, living on the small income she has from her father.....
+Hyacinth however is a silly selfish woman who does not care much for her only child.
+She is pleased to remarry, and not to have to work.
+Dr Gibson does not see her faults at first.
+He tells her that he will be glad to take Cynthia into his home, and she can live on the small income she inherited from her father.
+He does not want her to have to go out as a governess.

 Molly does not take to her new stepmother - she can see that the woman is silly and thoughtless and has little real feeling for anyone but herself.
 She is fonder of Mrs Hamley and visits her, as her health declines.